englianhu/binary.com-interview-question/README.md

 ### Question II

 For question 2, I simply write an app, kindly use [Q2App](https://beta.rstudioconnect.com/content/3089/).
+The bivariate or trivariate poisson model might useful for analyse the probability of fund-in and fund-out by investors in order to manage whole investment pool.
+Unfortunately there has no such dataset avaiable for fund pool management modelling.

 #### Shiny Application